1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ***The webserver function has been developed and added by the user ["dukess"](https://github.com/dukess), who also gave the following informations about the usage.***
 ***Thanks a lot!***

-By activating the belonging definement '#define webserver' within *BSB_lan_config.h*, BSB-LAN can act as a webserver which even supports static compression.
+By activating the belonging definement '#define webserver' within *BSB_LAN_config.h*, BSB-LAN can act as a webserver which even supports static compression.
 For using that function, a few points must be noticed:
 - All files are / must be stored on the microSD card, but files can be placed in different directories and subdirectories though.
 E.g.: `http://<bsb-lan-ip-address>/foo/bar.html` gets the file `bar.html` from the directory `foo` of the microSD card.
 - Only static content is supported.
 - Supported file types are: html, htm, css, js, xml, txt, jpg, gif, svg, png, ico, gz.